odbaruch/Raise-Status/content/issues/2024-02-23-delays-in-automated-first-draft-delivery.md

   - Manual First Drafts
 severity: disrupted
 ---
+**U﻿pdate** - We have resent all email jobs to users, and the response rates of the email generation have returned to normal levels.
+Thank you for your patience- we will continue to monitor the activity throughout the day.

 **U﻿pdate** - The hotfix has been deployed, and we are in the process of re-sending all email jobs from this morning.\
 \
 **U﻿pdate** - We are deploying a hotfix for the issue.
 Please continue to follow along here for updates and resolution.